-You are therefore required to take out contents insurance to protect these items against damage caused by fire, water leaks, flooding, vandalism, theft burglary, criminal damage or accidental damage.
+You are therefore advised to take out contents insurance to protect these items against damage caused by fire, water leaks, flooding, vandalism, theft burglary, criminal damage or accidental damage.

-The Council is also not responsible for repairs to the property caused by criminal damage.
-This should be all included in your insurance policy.
+The Council is not responsible for repairs to the property caused by criminal damage.
+This should be covered by your insurance policy.

-WHAT DO I HAVE TO Repair and maintain in My House?
+WHAT DO I HAVE TO REPAIR AND MAINTAIN IN MY HOUSE?